CLogano/CitiXplorer/README.md

 # CitiXplorer
-Application that allows users to easily find tourist destinations while travelling.
+Application that allows users to browse historical attractions of various cities, along with learning the history of the city itself.

 To run the application, follow these steps: